7 Scaling Across Hardware

 All-to-all communication

-The communication volume depends on the routing decisions, but in expectation, each GPU sends \((T-1)/T\) of its tokens to other GPUs (since only \(1/T\) of experts are local).
-For a model with many MoE layers – DeepSeek-V3 has MoE in every other transformer block – this all-to-all traffic adds up.
+The communication volume depends on the routing decisions, but in expectation, with T total GPUs, each GPU sends \((T-1)/T\) of its tokens to other GPUs (since only \(1/T\) of experts are local).
+For a model with many MoE layers, this all-to-all traffic adds up.

 Load balancing

 A practical challenge with EP is load imbalance.
+A balanced distribution allows multiple devices to parallelize the work, reducing TPOT.
 If the router sends most tokens to a few popular experts, the GPUs holding those experts become bottlenecks while others sit idle.
 Training-time auxiliary losses encourage balanced routing, but inference workloads may still exhibit skewed expert utilization.
 Some systems address this by placing popular experts on multiple GPUs (expert replication) or by capping the number of tokens each expert processes and dropping overflow tokens.

 EP pairs naturally with TP and PP. A common configuration for large MoE models is TP within a node for the attention layers and EP across nodes for the expert layers, since the all-to-all communication pattern of EP is more tolerant of network latency than the all-reduce pattern of TP.